 Avoid hypothermia by dressing in layers of synthetic clothing, eating well, staying hydrated, and knowing when to take refuge in a warm sleeping bag and tent or shelter.
 Cotton clothing, such as blue jeans, tends to chill you when it gets wet from rain or sweat, increasing your risk of hypothermia.
 Natural wool and artificial fibers such as nylon, polyester, and polypropylene all do a much better job of insulating your body in cold, wet weather.

-Hot dry summers are surprisingly common along the Trail, particularly in the Virginias and the mid-Atlantic.
-Water may be scarce on humid days, sweat does not evaporate well, and many hikers face the danger of heat stroke and heat exhaustion if they haven’t taken proper precautions.
+Hot, humid conditions are common along the Trail in summer, particularly in the Virginias and the mid-Atlantic and at lower elevations of the South and New England.
+Significant amount of body fluid can be lost in the exertion of strenuous climbs, especially when carrying a heavy pack in hot weather.
+In humid conditions, sweat does not evaporate well and does not cool the body effectively.
+Hikers may face the danger of heat stroke and heat exhaustion if they haven’t taken proper precautions.

 Common types of heat problems: